 Summary: This is a Buddhist pilgrimage around the circumference of the Japanese island of Shikoku.
 Of the several hundred thousand people who do it each year, only a few thousand walk; the vast majority travel in organized bus tours.
-If you walk to only the main 88 temples, the trail is about 1,100 km (~670 mi.).
-If you also walk to the 20 bangai temples, outside the numbering of the main 88, but still considered important by many, the distance is about 1,400 km (~860 mi.).
+If you only walk to the main 88 temples, the trail is about 1,100 km (~670 mi.).
+If you also walk to the 20 bangai temples (of secondary importance, but still visited by some), the distance increases to about 1,400 km (~860 mi.).
 Visiting all 108 temples takes about 50–55 days.
-Visiting only the main 88 temples takes about 40 days.
-How long it takes for each henro (pilgrim) depends on the level of their fitness and the level of their need to hurry.
+Visiting only the main 88 temples takes about 40–45 days.
+How long it takes for each henro (pilgrim) depends on their fitness level and their seeming need to hurry.

 Staring vacuously into space, the woman knelt at the door to the Daishdō chanting a sutra over and over again.
 She was chanting as if her life depended on it, and for all i knew she may have truely believed that it did.
 As other henro (pilgrims) came up the steps, in groups and individually, to recite their sutras and prayers, the woman seemed oblivious to them — totally absorbed in a world only she could see and only she inhabited.

 Was she pleading with Kōbō Daishi for something?
 For someone's improved health?
 For a child's success at school or in business?
 For a lost spouse's safe journey to paradise?
 Or was she thanking him for some actual or perceived gift?
 I never knew at the time, and probably no one except her did either.
 But, she was, without doubt, talking directly, face-to-face, with the Daishi, and all of the other henro simply took her for granted.
 They stood next to her, behind her, over her, and around her, but they never disturbed her or gave the slightest impression that she was in the way.